Lisbon-You’ll Earn Your Wine

 Hotel Britania Art Deco – Lisbon Heritage Collection (Avenida) → total steal.
 Perfectly located on the edge of everything but just far enough from the chaos.

 Lisbon may have half a million people, but it feels like a small town.
-If the city had a facial expression, it would be The Dude — calm, confident, and just rolling with it.
+If the city had a facial expression, it would be The Dude-calm, confident, and just rolling with it.

-Family-run restaurants, open-air markets, and that southern Iberian warmth.
+Its a very cozy town for being so big.
+Lots of family-run restaurants, open-air markets, and that southern Iberian warmth.

 🍴 Bite Test